ServiceNow/azimuth/docs/docs/user-guide/settings.md

 ![Screenshot](../_static/images/settings.png)

 * `Discard` any current modifications if you change your mind.
-* When clicking `Apply and Close`, the start-up tasks may start again, depending on the changes made to the config.
+* When clicking `Apply and close`, the start-up tasks may start again, depending on the changes made to the config.
-* Only some fields are modifiable through this screen.
+* For now, only select fields are editable through this screen.